benjaminakerlund/ReadSatTelemetry/README.md

 The program then extracts time, position and attitude information and export this data to a csv file in order to make the data available to be imported and replayed.

 ### Notes:
-- Time information in the binary file is in TAI seconds from January 1st 2000, 00:00:00
+- This is not a finished product and is still very much in the prototype stage.
-- ECI frame of reference is J2000
+- The program creates a readable csv, however the data is still skewed since the MSB-LSB principle is not yet taken into account for.
-- The size of a data chunk is 2068 bytes
+- It has been a while since I worked on this project

 ### Librares
 The program uses the os.path, csv and numpy python libraries.